Māori wards and constituencies: Rotorua Lakes Council local bill

+Following the 2022 New Zealand local elections, the Rotorua Lakes Council with the exception of Māori ward councillors Rawiri Waru and Trevor Maxwell voted to withdraw its support for the bill in February 2023.

-Canterbury Regional Council
+Canterbury Regional Council local bill

-In early December 2021, Rino Tirikatene's Canterbury Regional Council (Ngāi Tahu Representation) Bill passed its first reading in the New Zealand Parliament by a margin of 77 to 43 votes.
+In early December 2021, Rino Tirikatene's local bill on behalf of the Canterbury Regional Council (Environment Canterbury), the Canterbury Regional Council (Ngāi Tahu Representation) Bill, passed its first reading in the New Zealand Parliament by a margin of 77 to 43 votes.
 While the Labour, Green and Māori parties supported the legislation, it was opposed by the opposition National and ACT parties.
-The bill proposes adding two seats for Māori tribal Ngāi Tahu representatives to the Canterbury Regional Council (Environment Canterbury), boosting the body's membership to 16 members.
+The bill proposes adding two seats for Māori tribal Ngāi Tahu representatives to the Environment Canterbury, boosting the body's membership to 16 members.
 The proposed legislation was supported by Environment Canterbury and the Ngāi Tahu sub-groups Papatipu Rūnanga and Te Rūnanga o Ngāi Tahu.

 By 9 February, the Māori Affairs Select Committee had received almost 1,700 submissions regarding the proposed bill.
 Federated Farmers' South Canterbury chairman Greg Anderson stated that the Ngāi Tahu representatives should be elected either by the tribe or the general Canterbury population.

 On 3 July, the Ngāi Tahu Representation Bill passed its third and final reading.
 The bill's passage was welcomed by the Labour Party and Ngāi Tahu representatives including Tipene O'Regan as a means of ensuring Māori representation at the local government level and upholding the partnership aspects of the Treaty of Waitangi.
 The opposition National Party vowed to repeal the bill on the grounds that it did not uphold electoral equality for all New Zealanders and did not provide electoral accountability.